Probing homogeneity with standard candles: Methodology

-We will reconstruct the radial density profiles in different directions using an inversion method which was developed in \cite{inversion} for an observer at the center of an isotropic and inhomogeneous pure dust universe, modeled by a LTB metric.
-The validity of this approach is based on the assumption that shear effects are negligible at low redshifts.
+}We do not assume in any way that the local structure is spherically symmetric respect with our position, and in fact we reconstruct different density profiles along different directions.
+In other words we are not assuming to be located at the center of spherical symmetry, since no center of symmetry is assumed, but at the center of a spherical coordinates system.
+The central position of the observer in a LTB metric is just a convenient choice of coordinates to compute the effects along the line of sight.
+Using an off-center observer would not give the same result because it would also add an unwanted peculiar velocity for the observer, which has already been removed by considering observational data in the CMB frame. }

+\COM{The validity of this approach is based on the assumption that lensing effects are negligible at low redshifts.
+Notice that in the LTB metric, an off-centered observer carries a peculiar velocity with respect to the CMB frame.
+Since in this paper redshifts are already expressed in the CMB frame, we must put the observer at the center of the LTB metric.}

 The spherical symmetry and the central position of the observer are not posing any relevant restriction since the radial profile in any given direction is indeed a one dimensional quantity, and different profiles are taken along different directions.
 There is no fine tuning of the position of the observer, since at low redshift inhomogeneities along the transverse direction are expected to have negligible effects on the observed luminosity distance and there is no assumption about a global spherical symmetry.
 In other words the local structure can be anisotropic and there is no assumption about the existence of center of spherical symmetry.
 The local structure is modeled as a set of different radial density profiles along different directions as functions of the radial coordinate with respect to the same point, i.e. the point from which we observe the Universe, which is just at the center of our spherical coordinate system but not a center of symmetry.
 Analyzing different data in different regions of the sky thus allows to probe the radial density profile in different directions, reconstructing the local structure and its anisotropy.

 However, the presence of the cosmological constant enforces to modify the aforementioned dust model.
 Since we are interested in the low redshift SNe and Cepheids, the modification can be treated perturbatively.
 According to \cite{Romano:2016utn}, the cosmological constant at zeroth order only affects the background density, and therefore the growth rate $f$ of the inhomogeneity.
 This introduces a rescaling of the density contrast $\delta_C \propto f^{-1} = \Omega_{m0} ^{-0.55}$.
 At first order, one needs to consider two dominant effects.
 The first one comes from the modification of the deceleration parameter $q_0 = -1+3 \,\Omega_{m0} /2$ that changes the expansion history, resulting in a slight modification on growth rate of the inhomogeneity.
 The second one comes from the modification of the luminosity distance itself, directly affecting the density profile.
 Once these 3 effects are taken into account, a pure CDM model suffices to explain the observational data at small redshifts, as further detailed in appendix~\ref{sec:lambda}.